Posted in:

 • JISAs – £9,000 total per annum

-If you invest in a JISA or a LISA, you must deduct the amount you invest from your £20,000 annual ISA allowance, and you cannot invest more than the remaining balance into other ISAs.
+You invest in a JISA without it affecting your own ISA allowance of £20,000 or an adult’s ISA allowance.
+However, if you invest in a LISA, you must deduct the amount you invest from your £20,000 annual ISA allowance, and you cannot invest more than the remaining balance into other ISAs.

 What about ISAs from previous years?

 You also need to be aware that you cannot carry any unused annual ISA allowance forward into the next tax year.
-It is a clear case of using it or losing it.
+It is a clear case of use it or lose it.

 Transferring funds from one ISA to another

-After asking important questions, such as ‘Can you have more than one ISA?’ and ‘How many ISAs can you open in a year?’, you need to know the rules for transferring funds from one ISA to another to maximize your tax-free savings.
+Haven asked important questions, such as ‘Can you have more than one ISA?’ and ‘How many ISAs can you open in a year?’ you need to know the rules for transferring funds from one ISA to another to maximize your tax-free savings.

 You have the right to transfer funds in an ISA from one provider to another at any point in time.
 You can move the funds into the same type of ISA with another provider or a different type of ISA altogether.
 The choice is yours.